-It is encouraged that the MWPHRF certificate be used for this year's event.
-Any Skipper wishing to participate in the Challenge without a MWPHRF GLMRA or other Greatlakes Phrf certificate shall be assigned the base rating for your boat according to Lake Erie Phrf, also a six second a mile penalty may apply to any Phrf certificate older than 3 years.
+It is mandatory that the MWPHRF certificate be used for this year's event.
+Any Skipper wishing to participate in the Challenge without a MWPHRF GLMRA certificate shall be assigned the base rating for your boat and also a six second a mile penalty may apply.